 It wasn’t the first time I’d heard that question.
 My teachers, peers, and coworkers had been repeating it my whole life.

 But I didn’t think of myself as “shy” or even “quiet.”
 I thought of myself as someone who just didn’t need all that chatter.
 Or attention.
 I could work things out on my own in my head without saying them out loud.
 Besides, a lot of the things people said to each other (“Nice weather we’re having!”) seemed fake and contrived.

 Later in life, I discovered that I’m an introvert, and my penchant for quiet made sense.

 After that date left me curled in the fetal position and never wanting to leave my house again, I realized I needed to work on my conversation skills.
-I was always going to be an introvert — someone who felt most at home in solitude — but if I ever wanted to go on second dates (and make new friends, get along better with my coworkers, etc.), I needed to figure this “talking” thing out.
+I was always going to be an introvert∂ — someone who felt most at home in solitude — but if I ever wanted to go on second dates (or make new friends, get along better with my coworkers, etc.), I needed to figure this “talking” thing out.